San Giorgio-class amphibious transport dock: Replacement class

+The two oldest vessels of this class are scheduled for replacement.
+The Italian Navy has received the go-ahead to procure two 16,500-ton amphibious assault ships.
+According to the Italian MoD's Multi-Year Defence Planning Document (Documento Programmatico Pluriennale della Difesa, DPP) for the 2023-2025 timeframe, these ships are to be able to accommodate two LC-23 heavy landing craft for battle tanks or other vehicles and flight deck with multiple helicopter spots alongside extensive hangar and personnel accommodation facilities.
+A contract is possible in 2024 and delivery is anticipated in the 2028-2030 period.

 Improved San Giorgio or Landing and Logistic Support Ship

 In July 2011 the Algerian Navy placed an order with Fincantieri for an improved version of the San Giorgio class amphibious transport ships classified as Bâtiment de Débarquement et de Soutien Logistique (BDSL).
 On 8 January 2014 the BDSL was launched on a barge at the Fincantieri shipyard in Sestri Levante.